-AGED OVER ONE YEAR

-LOS ANGELES - A brief was alien is "ineligible to naturalization."
-The Eberharter Bill would be a likely and the second of the s

 Also urged in the brief is that deportation of Japanese aliens solely because of race, violates their constitutional rights.

-their constitutional rights.
+now technically deportable because

+they have overstayed their resi-

-Other attorneys appearing with Mr. Wirin are John Maeno, James C. Purcell, Yasui and Ando, Joseph Omachi, Gus S. Solomon, Layfayette J. Smallpage, Elmer Yamamoto, Kenji Ro and K. Doi.
+Other attorneys appearing with Mr. Wirin are John Maeno, James C. Purcell, Yasui and Ando, Joseph Omachi, Gus S. Solomon, Layfayette J. Smallpage, Elmer Yamamoto, Kenji Ito and K. Doi.

 Joining in the brief are Saburo Kido for the Japanese American Citizens League, Arthur Garfield Hays and Osmund K. Fraenkel for the National Offices of the American Civil Liberties Union and J. B. Tietz, for the Southern California Branch of the A. C. L. U.

 The Permanent Wave Season is Here

 Webster Beauty Shop

 750 Webster Ave.
-Ch Tel: DIVersey 7166 Chicago
+Chicago Tel: DIVersey 7166

-Now Operated by JOHN OTA
+Now Operated by JOHN OTA AUTO REPAIRS

-AUTO REPAIRS

 110 WOODSWORTH COURT (Formerly Tokio Parking Lot back of Former Shokin Bldg.)
-Los Angeles 12
+TU 5487 Los Angeles 12

 OPERATORS

 EXPERIENCED AND INEXPERIENCED ON LADIES SPORTSWEAR

 PIECE WORK MINIMUM GUARANTEE

 CAN EARN OVER \$1.35 AN HOUR VACATIONS

 ALL YEAR WORK NEWEST HIGH SPEED EQUIPMENT

+DIANE COMPANY

-DIANE COMPANY 212-14 S. Market Street Fifth Floor CHICAGO 6, ILLINOIS Tel: DEArborn 2552-25553
+212-14 S. Market Street Fifth Floor CHICAGO 6, ILLINOIS

+Tel: DEArborn 2552 - 25553

 CLASSIFIED ADS

-ANYONE knowing the whereabouts of PVT.
-TERRY T.

-OGAWA, 39913881, formerly

-with the 232nd Engineers (Combat Co.)
-Sep., or his parents,

-please contact Miss Masa Matsumoto, Route 2, Box 171-D,
+ANYONE knowing the war abouts of PVT.
+TERRY OGAWA, 39913881, for with the 232nd Engineers (0 bat Co.)
+Sep., or his par please contact Miss Masa sumoto, Route 2, Box 10 Glendale, Ariz.

-Glendale, Ariz.

-DAN OTA, ASN 39916729, formerly of San Francisco and
+DAN OTA, ASN 39916729, merly of San Francisco appreciate information as to Dan (but to Dan (control of the control of the cont

-Topaz, I Would appreciate any

-information as to Dan Ota's

-present address, Elichi Tsuchida,

-5911 Potrero Ave., El Cerrito,

-California.
+WANTED: Eight girls or we to paint pictures on glass, prenticeship to start.
+85 a per hour.
+Experienced \$1.50 hour.
+Work year round, a at ORIENTAL TRADING OF PANY, Mr. T. Mukoyama, W. Madison, Chicago, Illa Tel: KEDzie 0806.

+INFORMATION wanted by friend as to whereabouts Harry Tomita, wife and children.
+(Parents formerly ed in Redlands, Calif.)
+No Katie Kohn, 5746 Fulton a Van Nuys, Calif.

+GIRLS FOR LIGHT AND CLE

+FACTORY WORK with old

+tablished firm in Chicago;

+an hour to start.
+E. W. Ru

+meier & Co.
+1020 W. Adams

+Chicago 7, Illinois.
+Phone St

+ley 2500.